rrr259/BDPanalysis/README.md

 # BDPanalysis

-BDPanalysis is a bioinformatics workflow for preparing RNA-seq data and analysing bidirectional promoter activity.
+BDPanalysis is a workflow for preparing RNA-seq data and analysing bidirectional promoter activity.
 The project combines a Python data-processing pipeline with an R Markdown downstream analysis.

 ## Repository contents